ods94065/challenge-six/README.md

 can help avoid the kind of dumb errors you run into when threading some set of variables from one function to another.

+## TODOs

+* The insertion of form data directly into the query string leaves us open to SQL injection.
+I've used an escaping function on input parameters to try to ameliorate this, but a cleaner and better-performing approach would use prepared statements and parameterized queries.
+Unfortunately, `clsql` does not seem to support this at present.

 ## Conclusion

 I've shown that, at least notionally, you can write more compact